26 August, 2010 10 Comments

 do your homework: learn as much as you can about what you’ll need to do, especially if you’re not an experienced handyman.
 The flatpax kitchens instructional DVD from Bunnings costs about $5, so just get it – even if you’re getting all Ikea parts.
 It’s short and will give you an idea of what your in for (though of course, the leave out a lot to make it seem much easier and quicker than it is).
 Youtube should also have some good instructional videos for various tasks, like cutting the benchtops (I can write a post about this if anyone’s interested, let me know in the comments).

-your kitchen walls aren’t perfect: good quality constructed houses aren’t quite perfect (and they settle over time, apparently).
+your kitchen walls aren’t perfect: even very well constructed houses aren’t quite perfect (and they settle over time, apparently).
 For example, your back kitchen wall might be 3000mm wide near the floor, but 3011mm wide near the ceiling.
 The cabinets are designed to help handle this (for example: the Bunnings corner base cabinet has extra space left at the back to allow for corners that are slightly less than 90 degrees).
 But you still need to be prepared to deal with problems.
 I had to cut into the gyprock a bit to fit my last wall cabinet in – the gap between the other cabinets and the wall was a couple of millimetres too small near the top.

 “no-name” options: Ikea and Bunnings aren’t the only options for flatpacked kitchens in Australia.
 I like the idea of a standard kitchen I can easily upgrade later, so I have no experience with the others, but it can’t hurt much to Google around.